rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

-title=Build a developer profile to get hired description=What you should (and should NOT) include in your developer profile image=https://compassionate-saha-53a9e6.netlify.app/assets/profile_example.png date=2022-04-26 publish=true
+title=How To Build A Simple Developer Portfolio To Get Hired description=Simple is better.
+Knowing how to make a functional developer portfolio is key to getting hired. image=https://compassionate-saha-53a9e6.netlify.app/assets/profile_example.png date=2022-04-26 publish=true
 @@@

-# Building a profile to get hired
+# How To Build A Simple Developer Portfolio To Get Hired

 ![basic profile with fancy project](./assets/profile_example.png)

 ### TLDR:

 1. You have **less than 10 seconds** to stand out.
 Make it count.
-2. Keep your projects awesome and your profile simple
+2. Keep your projects awesome and your profile simple.
-3. No one is impressed by templates
+3. No one is impressed by templates.
-4. Avoid useless UI elements
+4. Avoid useless UI elements.

 There are lots of reasons to build a personal website.
 It's an opportunity for you to share your interests and creations with the world.
 And if you want to have a crazy colorful animated profile, then go ahead!